 Make certain you’re setting a good example for your children.
 Read.

-With these ten elementary reading tips, your children will be curled up in chair reading good books.
+With these ten elementary reading tips, your children will be curled up in chairs reading good books.